 Where they are defined, Sitecore user interfaces show display names and field titles rather than actual item names.
+For more information about display names, see the Client Configuration Cookbook.

 Because code references fields by name, name fields as you would name the corresponding variables or object properties.
 Use field titles to provide users with friendly labels.